Custom Trigger

 How It Works

-- Add any clickable element to your HTML with a unique ID
+- Add any clickable element to your page

 - Load the SDK and call